 Next, another one of the disadvantages of living in St. Louis…

 First of all, most locals agree that the city government is ineffective.
 With incompetent politicians hampering growth and development.

 Furthermore, the greater metropolitan area is a collection of many small municipalities.
 That layer on extra rules, regulations, laws, and bureaucracy.

 All of this limits opportunities.
-For residents who desire to create a better life and better community.
+For residents who desire to create a better life in the best community environment possible.
 Both for people and businesses.